You don’t have to be stuck in a desert to experience what it’s like to run out of food.

 So, it goes without saying that having nothing to fill your belly is something you should be concerned about.

-Why Should You Prepare for a Food Shortage?
+Why Should You Be Preparing for a Food Shortage?

 A food shortage is a very real threat right now.